AI Hallucination Cases Tracker: AI and non-AI fabricated/false citations (Suspected or Confirmed)

 Generative-AI tools sometimes invent case citations, statutes, articles or facts.
 When those errors slip into legal documents the consequences are serious.
 Sometimes elements get struck out, fines are imposed, lawyers sanctioned and in extreme cases maybe even committal proceedings launched.
 This page tracks publicly reported decisions and strives to be one reliable index of AI hallucination cases in live legal practice.

-How to use the AI Hallucination Cases Tracker
+How to use the Original AI Hallucination Cases Tracker

 • Each row summarises one decision.
 You’ll see the country, the date, which AI tool was involved, a short note describing the hallucination, what was done about it or is proposed, and whether the person using AI was a lawyer, a litigant-in-person (self represented) or other.